Crime prevention: Application to cybercrimes

-Despite many years of computer security research, huge amounts of money being spent on secure operations and an increase in training requirements, there are frequent reports of computer penetrations and data thefts at some of the most heavily protected computer systems in the world.
+Despite many years of computer security research, huge investments in secure operations, and raised training requirements, there are frequent penetrations and data thefts from some of the most heavily protected computer systems in the world.
 Criminal behavior in cyberspace is increasing with computers being used for numerous illegal activities, including email surveillance, credit card fraud and software piracy.
-As the popularity and growth of the Internet continue to increase, many web applications and services are being set up, which are widely used by businesses for their business transactions.

 In the case of computer crime, even cautious companies or businesses that aim to create effective and comprehensive security measures may unintentionally produce an environment which helps provide opportunities because they are using inappropriate controls.
-Consequently, if the precautions are not providing an adequate level of security, the IS will be at risk.